 - Wipe down the third time with a dry cloth.

 - Next, start with the keyboard.
 You have to be careful not to let any liquid drip down underneath the keyboard.

 - First use the can of compressed air to pressure remove any dust particles and crumbs stuck in-between the keys or in the crevices between the buttons.

 - Now dab a microfibre cloth in isopropyl rubbing alcohol and gently rub it over the keys.

 - It is better to use isopropyl rubbing alcohol for the keyboard as it evaporates quickly and also, it reduces the risk of liquid getting inside the laptop.
 It is also great in removing oily residue found on the keys left behind by the fingertips.

 - For the screen, use a microfiber cloth dipped in the soapy mixture.
 Wring it well and then gently wipe the screen with this cloth.
 Again repeat with a clean cloth and then finally, wipe the screen dry with a dry microfiber cloth.

 - If someone with a cold or cough has been using your laptop, or you yourself have got a common cold and have been sneezing, then it is important to disinfect your laptop again before using.
 You can use a hydrogen peroxide solution for disinfecting your laptop.

 - To clean the side vents in a laptop, use your can of compressed air, to blow out the dust and dirt.
 This action also helps to increase the speed and efficiency of your laptop as it clears the vent.

-You should clean your laptop periodically.
+You should clean your best laptop periodically.
 Today, most of the work is done on laptops.
 Your fingers are forever placed on your keys or mouse.
 Knowingly or unknowingly, you use the same hands to scratch your face, tie your hair or hold other items.
 If your laptop keys are infected with germs, you may easily get those germs inside your system.
 Furthermore, it is always better to work on a laptop that is squeaky clean and hygienic.